influxdata/telegraf/plugins/inputs/ntpq/README.md

 ### Tags

-- All measurements have the following tags:
+All measurements have the following tags:

 - refid
 - remote
 - type
 - stratum

+In case you are specifying `servers`, the measurement has an additional `source` tag.

 ## Example Output